MicrosoftDocs/dynamics365smb-docs/business-central/chat-with-copilot.md

 ### give me the latest invoice for adatum

 In this example, you ask Copilot to locate a record, but the question is less precise and might result in a less accurate answer.
-Copilot is often able to understand, or guess, that the invoice you're looking for isn't a purchase invoice but a sales invoice from the Posted Sales Invoice list.
+Copilot can often understand, or guess, that the invoice you're looking for isn't a purchase invoice but a sales invoice from the Posted Sales Invoice list.
 Copilot would also need to match "adatum" with "Adatum Corporation", that is the full and precise name for the sell-to Customer name associated with the invoice.

 ### Show me customer ledger entries for Adatum from about three weeks ago

 In this example, you ask copilot to solve a common date puzzle that typically requires you to open a calendar for reference, or to use advanced date range filters.
-Copilot is usually able to understand common expressions and business terms.
+Copilot can usuallyunderstand common expressions and business terms.

 ### How does I save my filterrings to do them later?